ForestJ316/DisableLevelUpHealing/README.md

 * [Visual Studio Community 2022](https://visualstudio.microsoft.com/)
 	* Desktop development with C++
 * [CommonLibF4](https://github.com/powerof3/CommonLibF4)
-	* Add the environment variable `CommonLibF4Path` with the value as the path to the folder containing CommonLibSSE-NG
+	* Add the environment variable `CommonLibF4Path` with the value as the path to the folder containing CommonLibF4

 ## Building
 ```